-To measure the attainment of the sustainability objective the following sustainability indicators are used:
+To measure the attainment of those characteristics the following sustainability indicators are used:

-- The average Sustainalytics ESG Risk Rating of the portfolio; - Carbon emissions of the portfolio; - Alignment with the objective of the Paris Agreement to keep global warming well below 2 degrees Celsius; - Alignment with the United Nations Sustainable Development Goals ("UN SDGs").
+- ► The average Sustainalytics ESG Risk Rating of the portfolio - ► Carbon emissions of the portfolio - ► Alignment with the objective of the Paris Agreement to keep global warming well below 2 degrees Celsius - ► Alignment with the SDGs

 See the next section for more information on the methodologies used.
-Cients are informed on a quarterly basis how the portfolio performs on those sustainability indicators.
+Clients are informed on a quarterly basis how the portfolio performs on those sustainability indicators.